 It is likely that the failure of AIG would have largely wiped out the effects of the capital increases made by the banking sector since the end of 2007 and devastated the European financial market.
 What is in question, then, is not whether AIG ought to have been bailed out but how that was done.
-The Fed gave AIG a two-year loan of \$85 billion at a rate equal to Libor plus 8.5 percentage points, collateralized by all of the assets of the group, some of which would have to be
+The Fed gave AIG a two-year loan of \$85 billion at a rate equal to Libor plus 8.5 percentage points, collateralized by all of the assets of the group, some of which would have to be sold off.
+At the same time, the Treasury Department acquired an equity stake of nearly 80% in AIG.
+Furthermore, the US government guaranteed an unlimited credit line to the Fed, so that the Fed's increasing lending against collateral of doubtful value would not compromise its balance sheet.
+With these arrangements, notwithstanding the Federal Reserve Act, the authorities broke at least

-Figure 5 Euribor and Libor Rates
+Euribor and Libor Rates